AADF is planned for Summer 2025...additional information and details coming soon.

 As Asian-Americans we are continually navigating our identity, weaving together our ancestral heritage with our current day lives.
 Through AADF, we celebrate our communities by honoring the various journeys we’ve taken to become not just Asians in America, but to become Asian-Americans.
 Through this multi-day/evening festival, AAPI dance artists tell our stories of heritage, family, immigration, and assimilation.
 We remember the struggles and hardships of the first generations who came to the United States in hopes of finding a better life for themselves and their families.
 We celebrate their resilience and triumphs.
 We recognize what we as Asian-Americans inherit, and we uncover what we take on or let go of as we find our place in this melting pot of cultures.

-Invited dance makers will present their live works around the idea of “Becoming Asian-American”.
+A curated evening of live dance, invited dance makers will present works that tell their stoires of “Becoming Asian-American”.
 These AAPI choreographers represent different cultural backgrounds and create work in various dance disciplines.
-Each are inspirational artists in their own right.
+Each are inspirational and accomplished artists in their own right.
 However, together they will present an evening of profound sharing and deep questioning.
 We hope audiences will come away with a richer understanding and appreciation of our AAPI communities and identities.

-AADF exists to support our community.
-We believe it is essential for us to provide a space for local AAPI student and community artists to present work.
-Up-and-coming dance artists have an opportunity to explore their unique identities, share their stories, and engage with the AAPI community in a supportive environment.
+AADF recognizes the importance of supporting and celebrating our community.
+We believe it is essential to provide a space for local AAPI student and community artists to present work.
+These dance artists will have the opportunity to explore their unique identities, share their stories, and engage with the AAPI community in a supportive environment.

 Asian-American Dance Festival exists to celebrate our AAPI communities, by providing a platform for AAPI dance artists to tell our stories in our own voices.
 We hope to share these stories, not just amongst ourselves, but with the greater community, fostering deeper empathy and understanding.